 Through a span of 5 decades (over 40 years), the Smithfield Rescue Mission has been dedicated to helping those in need find answers to breaking the cycle of poverty.
 Helping women, women with children, and men in need, our approach is balanced, reaching the person physically, emotionally and spiritually.

 The Smithfield Rescue Mission has been a proven organization dedicated to helping those in need find answers to breaking the cycle of poverty.

 The Mission was established in 1977 by Paul and Margie Olsen.
-With a ten dollar donation and many prayers, the Mission doors were opened in an old mill house on Brogden Road.
+With its first donation- a ten dollar gift and many prayers, the Mission doors were opened in an old mill house on Brogden Road.
 Over the years God has grown SRM, and has met the needs of people where they are, through the rescue mission.
 SRM is a vibrant and growing ministry located in Johnston County that meets the needs of those who are hurting in the surrounding areas.
 The mission is on the cutting edge of innovative thought in helping those in need through short and long-term programs.